The project must be a 5-year project and it must be anchored at a Danish university, hospital or other non-profit research institution.

 - Applicants must have an MD and should have a Ph.D., a dr. med. or similar qualifications.

 - Applicants must either be ready to start or be under their medical specialist training.
 I.e. KBU and the introductory position must be completed if applicants are not yet under medical specialist training.
+Applicants may not have ended their medical specialist training at the time of submission of the application.

 - Applicants must commit to minimum 20% (1 workday) and maximum 60% (3 workdays) research time, leaving from 80% (4 workdays) to 40% (2 workdays) to clinical work at a Danish hospital.
 The amount of time dedicated to research and clinical work can vary over the five project years, as it best fits the project and applicant.